-In my talk ‘Global Weirding & Deep Adaptation‘ I played with the suggestion that there is a wider spectrum of adaptive options for envisioning the future than what can be gleaned from the two most popular clusters of tropes, which can loosely be labeled ‘techno-utopian’ and ‘retro-primitivist,’ respectively.
+In my talk ‘Global Weirding & Deep Adaptation‘ I played with the suggestion that there is a wider spectrum of adaptive options for envisioning the future than what can be gleaned from the two most popular clusters of tropes, which we can loosely label ‘techno-utopian’ and ‘neo-primitivist,’ respectively.
 Instead I argued for fleshing out deeper strains of pragmatism that might attempt to salvage from the past and present to construct context dependent, negotiated, hybrid futures.

 In a blog post for The Learning Planet, Bridget McKenzie offers a parallel suggestion to would-be futurists via a “possitopian” approach that refuses to privilege either utopian or dystopian imaginaries.
 Instead, McKenzie urges, people need to remain open to the myriad of possibilities where both positive and negative outcomes and situations combine and co-exist to shape an unknown immediate future.

 “Being Possitopian means both facing the worst and imagining the best, in ways that are both much more rational and critical, and much more creative and open-minded.
 And also, it means anticipating the future much more frequently, in many more situations and permutations, involving a greater diversity of people.
 Managing the risks of the planetary emergency is not about working out the best response to the most likely outcome, it is about determining the best response to the full distribution of possible outcomes.”— Bridget McKenzie